pkardas/notes/books/kubernetes-book.md

 ```

 `-it` flag makes the session interactive and connects STDIN and STDOUT on your terminal to STD and STDOUT inside the
-first container in teh Pod.
+first container in the Pod.

 Pod hostname - every container in a Pod inherits its hostname from the name of the Pod (`metadata.name`).
 With this in
 mind, you should always set Pod names as valid DNS names (a-z, 0-9, +, -, .).